stiftcast/timefops/README.md

 Operations:
   <operation>
-    archive      Archive contents to a tarball, with optional compression. copy         Copy contents to a different location. move         Move contents to a different (local) location.
+    archive      Archive contents to a tarball or a zip file. copy         Copy contents to a different location. move         Move contents to a different location.
 ```

 <br /> Options for `archive`: